j-stach/blok/README.md

 ## Notes on style
-1. Variable names in function declarations generally use the name of the type (block, row, layer, etc.) when that type is expected as an argument, and will use the first letter of the type (b, l, r, ...) when the argument expects a `usize` indicating the position of the corresponding element within a stack.
+1. Variable names in function declarations generally use the name of the type (block, row, layer, etc.) when that type is expected as an argument, and will use the first letter of the type (b, r, l) when the argument expects a `usize` indicating the position of the corresponding element within a stack.
 2. Methods that "find" a block index using layouts will fail with an error.